chdecultot/Personal-Website/src/articles/semantic-analysis-tool_en.md

 There are several ways to run our program and get the expected report.
 For Linux and Mac users the simplest way is to create a new terminal within Jupyter.
-For windows users, since the terminal is [not supported](https://github.com/jupyter/notebook/issues/172) execute the program [outside of Jupyter](http://pythoncentral.io/execute-python-script-file-shell/)
+For Windows users, since the terminal is [not supported](https://github.com/jupyter/notebook/issues/172) execute the program [outside of Jupyter](http://pythoncentral.io/execute-python-script-file-shell/)

 In Jupyter's terminal, navigate to the folder containing your program - In my case `/Desktop/Semantic Analysis Program`.
-Then execute the program using the python3 command.
+Then execute the program using the `python3` command.

 ```bash
 cd ~/Desktop/Semantic Analysis Program
 python3 semanticAnalysis.py
 ```

-Check the results in the console and verify that a file name analysisResults.csv has been correctly created.
+Check the results in the console and verify that a file named 'analysisResults.csv' has been correctly created.
 ![alt text](../../../images/20160909-jupyter2.png "Jupyter Terminal")

-As you can see, it took only a few seconds to analyze the file and provide a clean report instead a minutes/hours on excel.
+As you can see, it took only a few seconds to analyze the file and provide a clean report instead a minutes/hours on Excel.
-You can now take more time to do more valuable tasks like use visualization to find insights in the data.
+You can now take more time to do more valuable tasks like to use visualization tools to present the results.